Returning and Shipping AEM

 - Return materials before the summer break if they will not be used during the next school year.

-- If equipment is in need of repair, please include a note indicating the issue and the return address to send the device.
-If you no longer need the device indicate that you are returning the device to stock.
+- If equipment is in need of repair, please include a note indicating the issue and the return address to send the repaired device.
+If your student no longer needs the device, include a note indicating that you are returning the device to stock.

 Thank you for supporting us in this effort to manage the AT&AEM clearinghouse collection.